a

 CVMEJIA@STANFORD.EDU MEMORIAL HALL 209

-CHRISTIAN MEJIALecturer, Lighting Design.
-Christian Mejia (he/they) believes that light has the ability to transport us to a moment in time and cradle us within a particular place.
-Light affects our mood, informs our emotional landscape, and enhances the everyday moments that make up our lives.
-The right light can tell a story that goes beyond words.
+Christian Mejia HeadshotLecturer, Lighting Design.
+Christian (he/they) believes that light has the ability to hold us in a moment and transport us to places both real and imagined.
+Light affects our perception, informs our emotional landscapes, and enhances the experiences that make up our lives.
+Thoughtful lighting can build expansive containers that help stories to move beyond words.

-Christian’s approach to design seeks to create environments that ask people to lean into and learn something about our shared humanity.
+Christian’s approach to design seeks to create environments that invite us to lean into and learn something about our shared humanity.
 His design practice includes live performance, architectural lighting, and immersive entertainment.
 His work has been seen on stages and in built environments around the world.
-He received his BFA from New York University’s Tisch School of the Arts and his MFA from California Institute of the Arts. christianvmejia.com.
+He received his BFA from New York University’s Tisch School of the Arts and his MFA from California Institute of the Arts. christianvmejia.com

 ANTON PANKEVICH | Lecturer